-According to the statistics from 2017, in average more than ten people applied for every pharmacist job opening in the United States.
+According to the statistics from 2017, more than ten people applied for every pharmacist job opening in the United States.
 Are you one of these applicants?
 Do you still try to win the race?

 - What subjects did you find most interesting when studying for your degree?

-- Do you believe to have a right personality for a job of a pharmacist? (certainly you should believe, and you should list a couple of your strengths that relate to the job)
+- Do you believe to have the right personality for a job of a pharmacist?

 - How do you ensure your knowledge stays up to date?

 - Build bridges, try to show your best self

 - An excellent eBook for pharmacist job applicants

 Why have you decided for a career of a pharmacist?